 Melissa, who originally comes from the US, and Barbadian-born Cherisa got to know each other during their master's studies at the NIT Northern Institute of Technology Management.
 At the NIT they studied "Technology Management" (MA/MBA) in parallel to an MSc at the Hamburg University of Technology (TUHH).
 "Although we were initially worried that our very similar technical backgrounds might be a problem," says Melissa Gile, "we quickly realized how well we work together as business partners."
 The international team is supported by Amanda Woodcock, who lives in the USA and was mainly responsible for the development of the prototype glove.

 Approximately 1.3 million Americans have a prosthetic arm.
-However, about 60% of these patients have problems with fully utilizing their artificial limb.
-Too high expectations and a lack of training quickly lead to frustration and often to rejection of the bionic limbs.
+However, about 60% of these patients have problems fully utilizing their artificial limb.
+High expectations and a lack of training quickly lead to frustration and often to a rejection of the bionic limbs.
 With costs between 10,000 and 100,000 US-$ per prosthesis, an unsatisfied patient is not only emotionally but also financially burdened.

 The Business Idea